Resident Evil 6: Plot

-On 24 December 2012, Jake Muller (Troy Baker / Daisuke Namikawa), son of late bio-terrorist Albert Wesker, flees local authorities during a bio-terrorist attack in Edonia.
-He partners with Division of Security Operations (DSO) agent and Raccoon City survivor Sherry Birkin (Eden Riegel / Maaya Sakamoto) and learns that she is to extract him from the country to create a vaccine for the newly emerged C-virus.
+On 24 December 2012, mercenary Jake Muller (Troy Baker / Daisuke Namikawa) is fighting in a civil war within the Eastern European country of Edonia when his employers, the Edonian Liberation Army, unknowingly turn themselves into intelligent and adaptive bio-weapons known as J'avo after using injections supplied by the bio-terrorist group Neo-Umbrella.
+Jake is unaffected, and during his escape from the berserking rebels partners with Division of Security Operations (DSO) agent and Raccoon City survivor Sherry Birkin (Eden Riegel / Maaya Sakamoto), learning that she is to extract him from the country to create a vaccine for the newly emerged C-virus; Jake accepts on the promise of a lucrative payout.
 However, they are relentlessly hunted by Ustanak, a hulking bio-weapon.
-Meanwhile, a Bio-terrorism Security Assessment Alliance (BSAA) strike team, led by Chris Redfield (Roger Craig Smith / Hiroki Tōchi) and Piers Nivans (Christopher Emerson / Shuhei Sakaguchi), is deployed to eliminate the infected local populace.
-They are attacked by the leader of Neo-Umbrella, who claims to be Ada Wong (Courtenay Taylor / Junko Minagawa); she kills the entire team, except Chris and Piers, using a device that injects them with the C-virus, turning them into monsters.
+Meanwhile, the Bio-terrorism Security Assessment Alliance (BSAA) intervenes in the conflict, leading to a strike team led by Chris Redfield (Roger Craig Smith / Hiroki Tōchi) and Piers Nivans (Christopher Emerson / Shuhei Sakaguchi) being deployed to eliminate the rampaging J'avo.
+After briefly being assisted by Jake and Sherry, who are soon after extracted by helicopter, they are attacked by the leader of Neo-Umbrella, who claims to be Ada Wong (Courtenay Taylor / Junko Minagawa); she kills the entire team, except Chris and Piers, using a device that injects them with the C-virus, turning them into J'avo.
 Chris goes into a self-imposed exile, afflicted with post-traumatic amnesia.
-Meanwhile, Sherry and Jake's extraction by the BSAA is sabotaged, forcing them to crash land into the mountains where they are captured by "Ada" for six months.
+Meanwhile, Sherry and Jake's helicopter is attacked by Ustanak, forcing them to crash land into the mountains where they are captured by Neo-Umbrella and experimented on for six months, during which Jake learns that he is the son of late bio-terrorist Albert Wesker.

 On 29 June 2013, US President Adam Benford (Michael Donovan / Katsuhiko Sasaki) plans to publicly disclose the truth behind the 1998 Raccoon City incident and the government's dealings with Umbrella to prevent further bio-terrorism.
-However, the venue, located in the American town of Tall Oaks, is hit by another attack, infecting the President.
-The only survivors, DSO agent and Raccoon City survivor Leon S. Kennedy (Matthew Mercer / Toshiyuki Morikawa) and Secret Service agent Helena Harper (Laura Bailey / Mayumi Sako), are forced to kill him.
-The pair encounters the real Ada Wong (also Taylor), and Leon learns that National Security Advisor Derek Simmons (David Lodge / Takayuki Sugō) is affiliated with Neo-Umbrella and orchestrated the attack.
-Leon and Helena fake their deaths and pursue Simmons to Lanshiang, China, where Jake and Sherry escape from their captivity.
+However, the venue, located in the American town of Tall Oaks, is hit by a gaseous form of the C-virus that zombifies its victims; the President is among the infected, forcing the only survivors, DSO agent and Raccoon City survivor Leon S. Kennedy (Matthew Mercer / Toshiyuki Morikawa) and Secret Service agent Helena Harper (Laura Bailey / Mayumi Sako), to kill him before making their way out of Tall Oaks.
+The pair encounters Ada during their escape, and Leon learns that National Security Advisor Derek Simmons (David Lodge / Takayuki Sugō) is affiliated with Neo-Umbrella and orchestrated the attack by blackmailing Helena into providing an opening in the President's security detail.
+Simmons frames Leon and Helena as the culprits behind it, forcing the two to fake their deaths and pursue him to Lanshiang, China.